-Completed Assessment Discussion Task

-Logbook of experience

-(see overleaf for details)

-3. Evidence of your Home Nation Association approval for assessment
+- 1. Completed Assessment Discussion Task (see overleaf for details); - 2.
+Logbook of experience (see overleaf for details); - 3.
+Evidence of your National Association approval for assessment.

-Providers are not able to accept candidates on to assessment courses without these items.
+Providers are not able to accept candidates onto assessment courses without these items.

-Note that you will be required to engage in the course and all that it requires through the medium of English language (unless the course is advertised/delivered through Welsh language).
+Note that you will be required to engage in the course and all that it requires through the medium of English language (unless the course is advertised/delivered through the Welsh language).